 This is a totally inclusive home-boxing setup.
 The punch tracker connects via Bluetooth to your devices so you can track your progress.
 Designed for targeted use to develop very specific skill sets for fight training.

-Expensive option, but the company offers a monthly payment plan.
+An expensive option, but the company offers a monthly payment plan.

 The weighted base makes this punching bag capable of taking heavy hits without coming close to tipping.
 Includes suction cups for extra stability.
-Its size and weight make it well-suited to beginner or intermediate boxers.
+Its size and weight make it well-suited for beginner or intermediate boxers.
 Filled with eco-friendly foam.